Do you struggle to remember what you read, understand concepts or learn effectively? Most people face a challenge in one or all these areas.

 Richard Feynman had cultivated a habit of deliberate learning, where he used to connect what he knew with what he did not know.
 The scientist decided to notch it up and improve the effectiveness of the process.
 So, Feynman started writing down every topic that was important for him to know which he had no knowledge about.
 He kept a notebook for the purpose.
 He called it ‘the notebook of things I do not know’.

-Next, he started gaining expertise on the topics from the notebook.
-During his teaching, he realized he understood the topic better and knew what he did not know clearly.
+Next, he started gaining expertise on the topics from the notebook and started teaching them.
+During his teaching, he realized he understood the topic better and learned more about what he did not know clearly.

 From there, Feynman went on to frame a series of steps to increase his understanding of the subject and the Feynman technique of learning was born.